ihcsim/rancher-kind/README.md

 An SSH public key can be injected into the guest cluster nodes by adding them to the 'SSH Keys' section under the 'Advanced' page.

-Retrieve the Rancher CA certifcate:
+From the Rancher cluster, retrieve the Rancher CA certifcate:
 ```sh
 kubectl -n cattle-system get secret tls-rancher-ingress -ojsonpath='{.data.ca\.crt}' | base64 -d -
 ```